Coping with the cost of living crisis

 The Blurt Foundation is a charity that aims to increase awareness and understanding of depression.
 They know that your salary can add to your feeling of self-worth – and when you can’t afford things any more, that can leave you feeling shame, fear, frustration or sadness.

-“The more we struggle with money, the more shame we might feel,” says Naomi Barrow from Blurt.
+“The more we struggle with money, the more shame we might feel,” says Naomi.
 “Shame can make it hard to speak to others about the difficulties we’re facing.
 It can leave us feeling incredibly alone.”

 The ‘simple solutions’ don’t work